-The Republic of Belarus, a sovereign independent state with its own government, constitution, state emblem, flag and anthem, is a small, beautiful country with the heroic past and stable present.
+The Republic of Belarus is a sovereign independent state with its own government, constitution, state emblem, flag and anthem.
 It is situated in the eastern part of Europe and borders on Russia in the north and east, on Ukraine in the south, Latvia and Lithuania in the northwest, Poland in the west.
 Modern Belarus occupies the territory of 207,600 square kilometers.
 By the early 21st century, nearly three-fourths of the population resided in urban areas, the largest of which are Minsk (the capital), Homyel, Brest, Vitsyebsk, Hrodna and Mahilyow.

-About 10 million people live in Belarus.
+More than 9 million people live in Belarus.
 Ethnic Belarusians make up about four-fifths of the country's population.
 Russians form the second largest ethnic group.
 Both Belarusian and Russian are official languages of the country.
 The main religion is Eastern Orthodox (about 80%), others include Roman Catholic, Protestant, Jewish and Muslim.

 Belarus is often called the land of forests, rivers and blue lakes.
-One third of its territory is covered with forests, the largest of which are called pushchas.
+One third of its territory is covered with forests, the largest of which are known as pushchas.
 The Byelavyezhskaya Pushcha, on the western border with Poland (into which it extends), is one of the largest surviving areas of primeval mixed forest in Europe.
 The Belarusian portion of the forest was designated a UNESCO World Heritage site in 1992.
 The forest is the major home of the European bison, or wisent, which had become extinct in the wild but was reintroduced through captive breeding.
 Other national reserves are Byarezinsky Reserve, Braslausky and Narachansky National parks famous for their rich flora and fauna.